sknepneklab/ABPTutorial/README.md

 This command will create a local copy of the repository on your computer.
 It will be stored in a directory called *ABPTutorial*.

-The *ABPTutorial* directory has the following structure
+The *ABPTutorial* directory has the following structure:

-    *Tutorial*  -  Jupyter notebooks and slides for the tutorial *Python*    -  Python modules that implement a fully-functional ABP simulation in Python (Session 1) *c++*       -  C++ and CUDA codes for Sessions 2 and 3 *conda*     -  an example of the working conda environment
+    Tutorial  -  Jupyter notebooks and slides for the tutorial Python    -  Python modules that implement a fully-functional ABP simulation in Python (Session 1) c++       -  C++ and CUDA codes for Sessions 2 and 3 conda     -  an example of a working conda environment

 We recommend using Anaconda and creating a ABP environment.
 An example of a suitable conda environment can be found in the *conda* directory (file: *ABP.yml*).